metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `cluster_ref` (String) References the cluster object.
+- `cluster_ref` (String) Specifies the name of the Cluster resource that this operation is targeting.
-- `type` (String) Defines the operation type.
+- `type` (String) Specifies the type of this operation.
+Supported types include 'Start', 'Stop', 'Restart', 'Switchover', 'VerticalScaling', 'HorizontalScaling', 'VolumeExpansion', 'Reconfiguring', 'Upgrade', 'Backup', 'Restore', 'Expose', 'DataScript', 'RebuildInstance', 'Custom'.
+Note: This field is immutable once set.

 Optional:

-- `backup_spec` (Attributes) Defines how to backup the cluster. (see [below for nested schema](#nestedatt--spec--backup_spec))
+- `backup_spec` (Attributes) Specifies the parameters to backup a Cluster. (see [below for nested schema](#nestedatt--spec--backup_spec))
-- `cancel` (Boolean) Defines the action to cancel the 'Pending/Creating/Running' opsRequest, supported types: 'VerticalScaling/HorizontalScaling'.
-Once set to true, this opsRequest will be canceled and modifying this property again will not take effect.
+- `cancel` (Boolean) Indicates whether the current operation should be canceled and terminated gracefully if it's in the 'Pending', 'Creating', or 'Running' state.
+This field applies only to 'VerticalScaling' and 'HorizontalScaling' opsRequests.
+Note: Setting 'cancel' to true is irreversible; further modifications to this field are ineffective.
-- `custom_spec` (Attributes) Specifies a custom operation as defined by OpsDefinition. (see [below for nested schema](#nestedatt--spec--custom_spec))
+- `custom_spec` (Attributes) Specifies a custom operation defined by OpsDefinition. (see [below for nested schema](#nestedatt--spec--custom_spec))
-- `expose` (Attributes List) Defines services the component needs to expose. (see [below for nested schema](#nestedatt--spec--expose))
+- `expose` (Attributes List) Lists Expose objects, each specifying a Component and its services to be exposed. (see [below for nested schema](#nestedatt--spec--expose))
-- `force` (Boolean) Indicates if pre-checks should be bypassed, allowing the opsRequest to execute immediately.
-If set to true, pre-checks are skipped except for 'Start' type.
-Particularly useful when concurrent execution of VerticalScaling and HorizontalScaling opsRequests is required, achievable through the use of the Force flag.
+- `force` (Boolean) Instructs the system to bypass pre-checks (including cluster state checks and customized pre-conditions hooks) and immediately execute the opsRequest, except for the opsRequest of 'Start' type, which will still undergo pre-checks even if 'force' is true.
+This is useful for concurrent execution of 'VerticalScaling' and 'HorizontalScaling' opsRequests.
+By setting 'force' to true, you can bypass the default checks and demand these opsRequests to run simultaneously.
+Note: Once set, the 'force' field is immutable and cannot be updated.
-- `horizontal_scaling` (Attributes List) Defines what component need to horizontal scale the specified replicas. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))
+- `horizontal_scaling` (Attributes List) Lists HorizontalScaling objects, each specifying scaling requirements for a Component, including desired total replica counts, configurations for new instances, modifications for existing instances, and instance downscaling options. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))
-- `rebuild_from` (Attributes List) Specifies the instances that require re-creation. (see [below for nested schema](#nestedatt--spec--rebuild_from))
+- `rebuild_from` (Attributes List) Specifies the parameters to rebuild some instances.
+Rebuilding an instance involves restoring its data from a backup or another database replica.
+The instances being rebuilt usually serve as standby in the cluster.
+Hence rebuilding instances is often also referred to as 'standby reconstruction'. (see [below for nested schema](#nestedatt--spec--rebuild_from))
-- `reconfigure` (Attributes) Deprecated: replace by reconfigures.
-Defines the variables that need to input when updating configuration. (see [below for nested schema](#nestedatt--spec--reconfigure))
+- `reconfigure` (Attributes) Specifies a component and its configuration updates.
+This field is deprecated and replaced by 'reconfigures'. (see [below for nested schema](#nestedatt--spec--reconfigure))
-- `reconfigures` (Attributes List) Defines the variables that need to input when updating configuration. (see [below for nested schema](#nestedatt--spec--reconfigures))
+- `reconfigures` (Attributes List) Lists Reconfigure objects, each specifying a Component and its configuration updates. (see [below for nested schema](#nestedatt--spec--reconfigures))
-- `restart` (Attributes List) Restarts the specified components. (see [below for nested schema](#nestedatt--spec--restart))
+- `restart` (Attributes List) Lists Components to be restarted. (see [below for nested schema](#nestedatt--spec--restart))
 - `restore_from` (Attributes) Cluster RestoreFrom backup or point in time. (see [below for nested schema](#nestedatt--spec--restore_from))
-- `restore_spec` (Attributes) Defines how to restore the cluster.
+- `restore_spec` (Attributes) Specifies the parameters to restore a Cluster.
 Note that this restore operation will roll back cluster services. (see [below for nested schema](#nestedatt--spec--restore_spec))
-- `script_spec` (Attributes) Defines the script to be executed. (see [below for nested schema](#nestedatt--spec--script_spec))
+- `script_spec` (Attributes) Specifies the image and scripts for executing engine-specific operations such as creating databases or users.
+It supports limited engines including MySQL, PostgreSQL, Redis, MongoDB.
+ScriptSpec has been replaced by the more versatile OpsDefinition.
+It is recommended to use OpsDefinition instead.
+ScriptSpec is deprecated and will be removed in a future version. (see [below for nested schema](#nestedatt--spec--script_spec))
-- `switchover` (Attributes List) Switches over the specified components. (see [below for nested schema](#nestedatt--spec--switchover))
+- `switchover` (Attributes List) Lists Switchover objects, each specifying a Component to perform the switchover operation. (see [below for nested schema](#nestedatt--spec--switchover))
-- `ttl_seconds_after_succeed` (Number) OpsRequest will be deleted after TTLSecondsAfterSucceed second when OpsRequest.status.phase is Succeed.
+- `ttl_seconds_after_succeed` (Number) Specifies the duration in seconds that an OpsRequest will remain in the system after successfully completing (when 'opsRequest.status.phase' is 'Succeed') before automatic deletion.
-- `ttl_seconds_before_abort` (Number) OpsRequest will wait at most TTLSecondsBeforeAbort seconds for start-conditions to be met.
-If not specified, the default value is 0, which means that the start-conditions must be met immediately.
+- `ttl_seconds_before_abort` (Number) Specifies the maximum number of seconds the OpsRequest will wait for its start conditions to be met before aborting.
+If set to 0 (default), the start conditions must be met immediately for the OpsRequest to proceed.
-- `upgrade` (Attributes) Specifies the cluster version by specifying clusterVersionRef. (see [below for nested schema](#nestedatt--spec--upgrade))
+- `upgrade` (Attributes) Specifies the desired new version of the Cluster.
+Note: This field is immutable once set. (see [below for nested schema](#nestedatt--spec--upgrade))
-- `vertical_scaling` (List of Map of String) Note: Quantity struct can not do immutable check by CEL.
-Defines what component need to vertical scale the specified compute resources.
+- `vertical_scaling` (List of Map of String) Lists VerticalScaling objects, each specifying a component and its desired compute resources for vertical scaling.
-- `volume_expansion` (Attributes List) Note: Quantity struct can not do immutable check by CEL.
-Defines what component and volumeClaimTemplate need to expand the specified storage. (see [below for nested schema](#nestedatt--spec--volume_expansion))
+- `volume_expansion` (Attributes List) Lists VolumeExpansion objects, each specifying a component and its corresponding volumeClaimTemplates that requires storage expansion. (see [below for nested schema](#nestedatt--spec--volume_expansion))

 <a id="nestedatt--spec--backup_spec"></a>
 ### Nested Schema for `spec.backup_spec`

 Optional:

-- `backup_method` (String) Defines the backup method that is defined in backupPolicy.
+- `backup_method` (String) Specifies the name of BackupMethod.
+The specified BackupMethod must be defined in the BackupPolicy.
-- `backup_name` (String) Specifies the name of the backup.
+- `backup_name` (String) Specifies the name of the Backup custom resource.
-- `backup_policy_name` (String) Indicates the backupPolicy applied to perform this backup.
+- `backup_policy_name` (String) Indicates the name of the BackupPolicy applied to perform this Backup.
-- `deletion_policy` (String) Determines whether the backup contents stored in backup repository should be deleted when the backup custom resource is deleted.
+- `deletion_policy` (String) Determines whether the backup contents stored in backup repository should be deleted when the Backup custom resource is deleted.
 Supported values are 'Retain' and 'Delete'. - 'Retain' means that the backup content and its physical snapshot on backup repository are kept. - 'Delete' means that the backup content and its physical snapshot on backup repository are deleted.
-- `parent_backup_name` (String) If backupType is incremental, parentBackupName is required.
+- `parent_backup_name` (String) If the specified BackupMethod is incremental, 'parentBackupName' is required.
-- `retention_period` (String) Determines a duration up to which the backup should be kept.
-Controller will remove all backups that are older than the RetentionPeriod.
-For example, RetentionPeriod of '30d' will keep only the backups of last 30 days.
+- `retention_period` (String) Determines the duration for which the Backup custom resources should be retained.
+The controller will automatically remove all Backup objects that are older than the specified RetentionPeriod.
+For example, RetentionPeriod of '30d' will keep only the Backup objects of last 30 days.
 Sample duration format:  - years: 2y - months: 6mo - days: 30d - hours: 12h - minutes: 30m  You can also combine the above durations.
 For example: 30d12h30m.
-If not set, the backup will be kept forever.
+If not set, the Backup objects will be kept forever.
+If the 'deletionPolicy' is set to 'Delete', then the associated backup data will also be deleted along with the Backup object.
+Otherwise, only the Backup custom resource will be deleted.

 <a id="nestedatt--spec--custom_spec"></a>